airayzing/Help-Docs-v2/tropitech-resource-center/how-tropitech-works/bot-management/3rd-party-apps-integrations/close-crm-integration-with-tropitech.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# Close CRM integration with m1Bot
+# Close CRM integration with tropitech

-This documentation provides step-by-step instructions for integrating Close CRM with m1Bot.
+This documentation provides step-by-step instructions for integrating Close CRM with tropitech.
 By following these steps, you'll be able to seamlessly send lead details such as Name, Email, and Phone to Close CRM.

 ### Use Case